Iceland–European Union relations: Use of the euro

 During the 2008–2011 Icelandic financial crisis, instability in the Icelandic króna led to discussion in Iceland about adopting the euro.
-However, Jürgen Stark, a Member of the Executive Board of the European Central Bank, has stated that "Iceland would not be able to adopt the EU currency without first becoming a member of the EU".
+However, Jürgen Stark, a Member of the executive board of the European Central Bank, has stated that "Iceland would not be able to adopt the EU currency without first becoming a member of the EU".
 As of the ECB's May 2012 convergence report, Iceland did not meet any of the convergence criteria.
 One year later, the country managed to comply with the deficit criteria and had begun to decrease its debt-to-GDP ratio, but still suffered from elevated HICP inflation and long-term governmental interest rates.

-Explanations for Iceland's non-membership of the European Union
+Reasons for Iceland's non-membership of the European Union

 Academics have proposed several explanations for why Iceland has not joined the European Union: